FixedEffects/FixedEffectModels.jl/README.md

 	weights = Pop
 	```

 Arguments of `@model` are captured and transformed into expressions.
-This makes it very convenient to build `@model` in interactive use.
 If you want to program with `@model`, use expression interpolations:
 ```julia
 using DataFrames, RDatasets, FixedEffectModels df = dataset("plm", "Cigar")